 When you're looking for simpler accommodations, check into Chestnut Mountain Resort (rooms from $89/night).
-In the winter, this 120-room hotel about 8 miles southeast of downtown Galena draws crowds for its downhill ski runs, but in summer there's 5 miles of hiking trails, an alpine slide, plus mini and disc golf courses.
+In the winter, this 120-room hotel about eight miles southeast of downtown Galena draws crowds for its downhill ski runs, but in summer there are five miles of hiking trails, an alpine slide, and mini and disc golf courses.

 When to Go

 Spring and summer bring out the beautiful greens of the rolling hills and the rainbow of colors that dot the many carefully tended gardens.
-It's often the busiest time of the year for visitors, and therefore typically the most expensive, because Galena makes the perfect place for a casual stroll arm-in-arm down Main Street.
-Come fall, it's the lingering warm days, with off-peak prices, plus the vibrant hues of changing leaves that bring out the throngs.
+It's often the busiest time of the year for visitors, and therefore, typically the most expensive, because Galena makes the perfect place for a casual stroll arm-in-arm down Main Street.
+Come fall, it's the lingering warm days, with off-peak prices and the vibrant hues of changing leaves that bring out the throngs.

 How to Get There

 By Car: With limited public transportation from Chicago, it's best simply to drive.
 The three-hour trip is an easy one on I-90 West.
-Be sure to have your FastPass ready or some money for tolls.
+Be sure to have your I-Pass or some money ready for tolls.
 Take the exit toward 39 South/Route 20 to Rockford (not the Business Route 20).
 Continue on 20 West to take you right into Galena.